finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutInlinedPropertiesDesignToSql**
 > string PutInlinedPropertiesDesignToSql (InlinedPropertyDesign inlinedPropertyDesign)

-[EXPERIMENTAL] PutInlinedPropertiesDesignToSql: Make inlined properties SQL from a design object
+PutInlinedPropertiesDesignToSql: Make inlined properties SQL from a design object

 Generates inlined properties SQL from a structured design  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.